harshavardhan-nandigama/my-ansible-lab-notes-/01-Introduction/02-Inventory.md

-# 📋 Ansible Inventory Basics
+# Ansible Inventory

 ##  What is an Inventory?

 An **inventory** in Ansible is a **list of hosts (servers)** that you want to manage.
 You tell Ansible **which servers to target** using an inventory file.

->  Think of it as your address book of servers.
+ Think of it as your address book of servers.

 Ansible reads this file to know **where to run your automation**.